Find the strongest path,

 Stop guessing which intro will actually work.

-A number.
-No signal about who can actually make an intro.
+A vanity metric.
+Still no signal about who can actually make the intro.

 Stop asking around in Slack